DEEP-PolyU/Awesome-GraphRAG/README.md

     <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/stars/DEEP-PolyU/Awesome-GraphRAG"/></a>
 </div>

 This repository contains a curated list of resources on graph-based retrieval-augmented generation (GraphRAG), which are classified according to the survey "**A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models**".

-*Continuously updating!*
+Coming soon!

 <h3 align="center">
        <p align="center"><img width="90%" src="figs/main_fig.png" /></p>
     <p align="center"><em>The taxonomy example of our survey organization.</em></p>

+---

 # RAG vs. GraphRAG
 GraphRAG is a new paradigm of RAG that revolutionizes domain-specific LLM applications, by addressing traditional RAG limitations through three key innovations: (i) graph-structured knowledge representation that explicitly captures